 MID-ATLANTIC AIR MUSEUM WORLD WAR II CONTROL TOWER PROJECT

 The Mid-Atlantic Air Museum is planning construction of an authentic World War II Army Air Forces base Control Tower at Reading Regional Airport like the hundreds built in England during WWII.
 These iconic brick structures in the U.K. are falling into ruin and each year more of these important symbols of America's WWII sacrifice are destroyed.

 CLICK ON THE PICTURE BELOW TO PLAY THE INTRODUCTORY VIDEO IN A SEPARATE WINDOW

 CLICK ON THUMBNAILS TO ENLARGE THE PHOTOS BELOW

 The construction of the General James Stewart Control Tower and Victory Road also represents a significant capital investment in the Museum and the Airport, as well as in the economic future of Reading, PA.
 The project is expected to increase attendance at the Museum's annual WWII Weekend by several thousands, as well as drawing thousands more visitors year round to the airport and Reading area from across the U.S.

 The tower will be built according to existing floor plans and construction drawings provided by the US Air Force and the RAF.
-Pending availability of resources, the Museum hopes to start construction in the Fall of 2016.
+Pending availability of resources, the Museum hopes to start construction in 2020-2021.

 To raise construction funds the Museum will accept donations in exchange for engraved "Victory Bricks"; various sized pavers bearing the names of individuals, military units, or the impressions of those businesses and corporations who wish to donate.
 The commemorative bricks may also include aviator wings, airplanes, ships, shoulder patches, or logos.
 These bricks will be placed along "Victory Road", shown in red on the grounds of the museum, leading to the new General James Stewart Control Tower building.

 While attempting to raise funds through individual donations the Museum is also actively seeking corporate sponsorship through tax deductible donations or in-kind contributions.